Flocking Frequently Asked Questions

 Rubber glove are not required, but recommended because

-if you get the glue on your hands it will set up and be
+glue on your hands it will set up and be

 hard to remove.
 Glue can set up in 10 minutes or so,